 Thailand Legalizes Medicinal Cannabis

 The Thai government has approved a bill to legalize medicinal cannabis, according to Agence France-Presse.
-This milestone decision will make Thailand the first Asian country to allow its citizens legal, medicinal access to the drug.
+This milestone decision will make Thailand the first south-east Asian country to allow its citizens legal, medicinal access to the drug.

 The decision has ended weeks of speculation on cannabis’ future in Thailand.

 Only two weeks ago, the chairman of the country’s standing committee of public health, Jet Sirathraanon, submitted a draft bill calling on the current military junta, the National Legislative Assembly (NLA), to make the medicinal use of cannabis legal.

 "I'm doing this because it's an opportunity for Thai people," Sirathraanon told Agence France-Presse in October.
 "Thailand has the best marijuana in the world."

 Now that the bill has been implemented, thousands of Thailand citizens could soon gain access to cannabis-based medicine.
 The country will also become the first in Asia to properly enter into the international cannabis market, which has been estimated to reach US$55.8 billion by 2025.

 Marijuana in ThailandOnly 15 years ago, a Thai government legalizing medicinal cannabis would have been unthinkable.
 Back then, Prime Minister Thaksin Shinawatra was just beginning his infamous war on drugs.